 What do you mean voice?

 In English grammar, voice doesn't mean the sound you make when you speak.
-It shows whether the subject of a sentence is doing the action, or having the action done to it.
+It shows whether the subject of a sentence is doing the action, or having the action done to them.

 If the subject is the person performing the action, we use the active voice.